 If having your implants removed is something you have to do for medical or safety purposes, then you are likely to experience some issues in the way you feel about yourself.
 Many women have breast implants to give them feelings of confidence and boost their self-esteem.
 Removing the implants may cause you to revert to those old feelings.
 If this is the case, speak to your surgeon about options you may have to alleviate these feelings.

 Breast augmentation surgery is considered a cosmetic procedure in most cases and is not covered under insurance.
 Removing breast implants, unless medically necessary, comes under the same category and is often not paid for by insurance.
-Comparing the costs of maintaining breast implants vs. removing breast implants should be taken into consideration.
+Comparing the costs of maintaining breast implants vs. the cost of explant surgery should be taken into consideration.

 For more information about breast explant surgery please contact our offices to set up a consultation.

-Angelina Postoev, MD, FACS, a triple board-certified cosmetic surgeon, and Christopher Ibikunle, MD, FACS, offer explant surgery to patients in Lawrenceville, Suwanee, Johns Creek, Buckhead, and other surrounding areas of Atlanta, Georgia.
+Angelina Postoev, MD, FACS, a triple board-certified cosmetic surgeon, and Christopher Ibikunle, MD, FACS, offer explant surgery in Atlanta, GA, and the surrounding areas of Lawrenceville, Suwanee, Johns Creek, and Buckhead.